RobertBoganKang/terminal_see_audio/README.md

 ## Introduction

 Similar to `Adobe Audition`.
 This project will check the audio information quickly inside of terminal.

-This project implemented following functions:
+The following functions have been implemented:

 * plot wave & spectral;
 * split audio;